 In the end, she grew disillusioned and had a falling out with her bosses.
 Things were not what it seemed.
-And she came out and started her own little ‘business’- at the age when people are supposed to be retiring- she had to start to knock on doors to sell financial services.
+And she came out and started her going into sales- knocking on door to sell mutual funds- at the age when people are supposed to be retiring.

 Are you working for other people’s causes?

-We all work for someone else’s causes.
-But could there be a possibility that we could also undermine ourselves for working for someone’s causes that looks pure from the outside but is actually marginalising us?
+We may choose to work for someone else’s causes instead of climbing up the corporate ladder.
+But could there be a possibility that we could also undermine ourselves for working for someone’s causes that looks pure from the outside but is actually marginalizing us?

-Perhaps we should consider finding a job that brings value to us- that encourage both skill and personal growth.
+Another way is that we may consider finding a job that brings value to us- that encourage both skill and personal growth.
 Make a comfortable living- then, contribute our spare time and/or designate a certain amount every month towards a cause or charity that’s close to our hearts.